bigskysoftware/_hyperscript/www/docs.md

 Hyperscript has an open, pluggable grammar & some advanced features do not ship by default (e.g. [workers](#workers)).

-To use a feature like workers you can either:

-* install the extension directly by including `/dist/workers.js` after you include hyperscript
+To use a feature like workers you can install the extension directly by including `/dist/workers.js` after you include hyperscript.
-* use the "Whole 9 Yards" version of hyperscript, which includes everything by default and can be found at `/dist/hyperscript_w9y.js`

 ## Language Basics {#basics}